INTO-CPS-Association/DTaaS/docs/user/website/index.md

 ![Gitlab signin button](gitlab-sso-1.png)

 You can see the Gitlab signin button.
-A click on this button takes you to Gitlab instance providing authentication for DTaaS.
+A click on this button takes you to Gitlab instance providing authorization for DTaaS.

 ## Authenticate at Gitlab

-The username and password authentication takes place on the gitlab website.
+The username and password authorization takes place on the gitlab website.
 Enter your username and password in the login form.

 ![Gitlab login form](gitlab-sso-2.png)